PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: Related Work

 \section{Related Work}

-The concept of persistent threads and persistent kernels dates back to the introduction of CUDA.
+The concept of persistent threads and persistent kernels dates back to the introduction of CUDA~\cite{aila2009understanding,gupta2012study}.
 The main motivation for persistence at the time was load imbalance issues with the runtime warp scheduler~\cite{aila2009understanding,chen2010dynamic}.
 Later research focused on using persistent kernels to overcome the kernel invocation overhead (which was high at the time).
 GPUrdma~\cite{daoud2016gpurdma} and GPU-Ether~\cite{jung2021gpu} expanded on the concept of persistent kernels to reduce the latency of network communication.

-As on-chip memory sizes increased, researchers began to capitalize on data reuse in persistent kernels.
-GPUrdma~\cite{daoud2016gpurdma} proposed a matrix-vector product persistent kernel holding a constant matrix in shared memory.
-Khorasani et al.~\cite{8574555} use persistent threads to keep parameters in cache.
+As on-chip \revision{resources} increased, researchers began to capitalize on data reuse in persistent kernel.
+Most of them focused on specific applications, GPUrdma~\cite{daoud2016gpurdma} proposed to keep the constant matrix in shared memory.
+Khorasani et al.~\cite{8574555} proposed to keep parameters in registers.
 Zhu et al.~\cite{zhu2018sparse} proposed a sparse persistent implementation of recurrent neural networks.

-It is worth mentioning that Kshitij et al.~\cite{gupta2012study} a decade ago was the first that summarized the "persistent thread" programming style.
-Yet, the four scenarios the authors listed to be targeted for persistent threads are mostly out of data.
-The only scenario that still gives an advantage in the current GPU programming environment is to bypass the hardware scheduler for manual load balance, as a recent study shows~\cite{ma2020rammer}.

-To our knowledge, this work is the first to propose a methodological and generic blue print for accelerating memory bound iterative GPU applications using persistent kernels.
+To our knowledge, this work is the first to propose a generic and methodological blueprint for accelerating memory-bound iterative applications using persistent kernels.